sungsoo/sungsoo.github.io/_posts/2023-07-28-yuval-noah-harari.md

 The event was organized and produced by the Frontiers Forum, dedicated to connecting global communities across science, policy, and society to accelerate global science related initiatives.
 It was produced and filmed with support from Impact, on April 29, 2023, in Montreux, Switzerland.

-For more information on the Frontiers Forum go to [https://forum.frontiersin.org/]()
+For more information on the Frontiers Forum go to [https://forum.frontiersin.org/](https://forum.frontiersin.org/)

+<iframe width="600" height="400" src="https://www.youtube.com/embed/LWiM-LuRe6w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>